BrendanCarlin/P6---Testing/README.md

 ###Additional Requirements
 * No test should be dependent on the results of another.
 * Callbacks should be used to ensure that feeds are loaded before they are tested.
-* Implement error handling for undefined variables and out-of-bound array access.# udacity-FEND-P6-feedreader_testing
+* Implement error handling for undefined variables and out-of-bound array access.
-# udacity-FEND_P6-feed_reader_testing